 2 internal examiners.
 External examiner is used periodically, next time autumn 2013.

 Next ordinary exam

-- Handing in portfolio with compulsory practical assignments and exercises (must be approved)
+- Portfolio submitted with compulsory assignments and exercises (must be approved)

 - Version 1 of the essay must be handed in for approval

 - Oral presentation of version 2 of essay